Ilona Kickbusch: Career

+Digital health and recent leadership

+In 2023, Kickbusch founded and became Director of Digital Transformations for Health Lab (DTH-Lab), a global consortium hosted at the University of Geneva’s Faculty of Medicine.
+DTH-Lab implements the recommendations of the Lancet and Financial Times Commission on Governing Health Futures 2030, focusing on digital transformations as a determinant of health, particularly for children and young people.

+Kickbusch has been a leading voice on the concept of “digital determinants of health”—the ways in which digital technologies and environments shape health outcomes and equity—publishing on the topic in The Lancet, the BMJ, and Health Promotion International.

 Policy and research innovations

 Health Promotion – Health Society

-Kickbusch was also involved in the formulation of the Bangkok Charter for Health Promotion in a Globalized World in 2005, and served on the advisory group for the World Conference on Social Determinants of Health 2011.
+Kickbusch was involved in the formulation of the Bangkok Charter for Health Promotion in a Globalized World in 2005 and served on the advisory group for the World Conference on Social Determinants of Health 2011.
 She was the founding editor of the journal Health Promotion International (Oxford University Press) and serves as the chair emerita of the editorial board.

 She has always been active both in developing implementation strategies (for example, the drafting of the Swiss health promotion and disease prevention law), as well as in strengthening the theoretical basis of health promotion.
-Concerning the latter, she has contributed to the debate by developing the concept of the 'health society' and exploring the links between health and modernity and innovative approaches to governance for health at the national and global level.
-She was recently lead author of white papers on 'The challenge of addiction' and 'The food system: a prism of present and future challenges for health promotion and sustainable development', and is engaged in a policy glossary on 'Learning for well-being'.
+Concerning the latter, she has contributed to the debate by developing the concept of the "health society" and exploring the links between health and modernity and innovative approaches to governance for health at the national and global level.
+She was recently lead author of white papers on "The challenge of addiction" and "The food system: a prism of present and future challenges for health promotion and sustainable development", and is engaged in a policy glossary on "Learning for well-being".

 Health in All Policies – Governance for health – Policy innovations for health

-In 2007, she was appointed Adelaide Thinker in Residence for the subject area 'Healthy societies' at the invitation of the Premier of South Australia Mike Rann.
-During this residency, she developed a special 'health lens' approach to Health in All Policies, which has been implemented in South Australia for several years now.
+In 2007, she was appointed Adelaide Thinker in Residence for the subject area "Healthy societies" at the invitation of the Premier of South Australia Mike Rann.
+During this residency, she developed a special "health lens" approach to Health in All Policies, which has been implemented in South Australia.
 She has published and advised widely on HiAP approaches and is considered one of the global leaders in this field.
 She continues to be involved in a range of hands-on projects regarding Health in All Policies.
-She has conducted a study for the WHO Regional Office for Europe on 'Governance for health in the 21st century', which is one of the key studies informing the new European policy for health, Health 2020.
+She has conducted a study for the WHO Regional Office for Europe on "Governance for health in the 21st century", which is one of the key studies informing the new European policy for health, Health 2020.
 She is involved in the planning for the 2013 Global Conference on Health Promotion, which will focus on Health in All Policies, and in a range of advisory bodies for the study of the social determinants of health.